JoshuaPetherick/concurrency_assignment/README.md

-# Concurrency
+## Summary
+This system is a restful spring api using a MySQL back-end, to store and retrieve data, which is then used by ReactJS to generate a dynamic web page.
+It uses maven for its dependencies, npm for modules and then webpack to merge it all together into one accessible file.
+This was made using IntelliJ IDEA 2016.3.6.
+## Using MySQL
+In order to link your MySQL database to the spring api you'll need to edit the src/main/resources/application.properties file with your datatsource url, username and password.
+You will then need to run the database script src/main/resources/db_script.sql which will generate and populate the relevant tables.
 ## Requirements
-You will require a JDK in order to run this spring API.
+You will require a JDK in order to run this system.
 ## Reference
 The following repository began by following the this tutorial: https://spring.io/guides/tutorials/react-and-spring-data-rest/ and the git repository it is linked to: https://github.com/spring-guides/tut-react-and-spring-data-rest/tree/master/basic